Inference and model selection in general causal time series with exogenous covariates: Simulation study

 From these figures, the first remark is that, for all the penalties, the performances of the procedure increase with $n$ in each scenario.
 Further, the probability of selecting the true order is very close to $1$ when $n=1000$.
 This shows that, these procedures are in accordance with the results of Theorem \ref{th4}.
-One can notice that, in the scenario ${\bf S}^*_1$, the $\log n$ penalty is more interesting for selecting the true order than the others penalties for a small sample size (see Figure \ref{Graphe_Selec_S1} for $n \leq 250$), while in the scenario ${\bf S}^*_2$, the HQC with $c=2$ slightly outperforms the BIC penalization when $n \leq 350$ (see Figure \ref{Graphe_Selec_S2}).
+One can notice that, in the scenario ${\bf S}^*_1$, the $\log n$ penalty is more interesting for selecting the true order than the others penalties for a small sample size (see Figure \ref{Graphe_Selec_Case1} ((a) and (b)) for $n \leq 250$), while in the scenarios ${\bf S}^*_2$ and \textbf{S''}$_1$, the HQC with $c=2$ slightly outperforms the BIC penalization when $n \leq 350$ (see Figure \ref{Graphe_Selec_Case1} ((c) and (d)) and Figure \ref{Graphe_Selec_Case2}).
 However, the larger the sample size, the $c\log \log n$ penalty (except for the case where $c=2$) provides the same accuracies in comparison with the $\log n$ penalty, and displays satisfactory results.
 The results also show that, as $c$ increases, the performances of the $c\log \log n$ penalty increase, which reveals that the common use of the classical HQC penalization (i.e, the $c\log \log n$ penalty with $c=2$) is not always the optimal choice to select the best model with this information criterion.